WarwickCIM/backfillz-py/README.md

 TODO

+# Emojis on commit messages

+Recent commits are prefixed with the following emojis:

+- ✨ lint/reformat/document
+- 💚 refactor
+- ❗ change behaviour

 # Acknowledgements

 We are grateful for funding from the Alan Turing Institute within the ‘Tools, Practices and Systems’ theme.
 Initial user research was carried out by GJM on the ‘2020 Science’ programme (www.2020science.net/) funded by the EPSRC Cross-Discipline Interface Programme (grant number EP/I017909/1).